ParkerRam/ckd_analysis/README.md

 # What I learned
 * Basics of tidyverse and caret
-* Proper EDA and model fitting work flow
+* Proper EDA and model fitting work flow in R
 * Utilising cross-validation while fitting models